Terms of Service

 2.1 Grant of access

-Subject to these Terms and payment of the Fees, we grant the Customer a limited, non-exclusive, non-transferable, non-sublicensable right during the term of the Account to access and use the Service for the Customer’s internal business purposes through Authorised Users.
+Subject to these Terms and payment of any applicable Fees, we grant the Customer a limited, non-exclusive, non-transferable, non-sublicensable right during the term of the Account to access and use the Service for the Customer’s internal business purposes through Authorised Users.

 2.2 What the Service does